vmware-archive/vcd-ext-sdk/examples/vcd-plugin-seed/README.md

 Currently, the only supported extension point is in the top level navigation.
 However a strong internal strategy for pluggability ensures that future releases of vCloud Director will offer significant additions to the number and scope of extension points.

 ## Getting Started ##
-This seed project works with version 9.1.0 of vCloud Director.
+This seed project works with version 9.1.0.2 and above of vCloud Director.
+This specific version of 9.1 is required because it contains a patch to allow Angular's `HttpClient` class to be used.

 ### Prerequisites ###
 It is recommended that developers be familiar with Angular 4 coding (including modules and component resolution), and have the appropriate tooling installed.
 This document assumes Yarn as the package manager.

-An installation of vCloud Director version 9.1.0 is required to test the plugin.
+An installation of vCloud Director version 9.1.0.2 is required to test the plugin.

 ### Build ###
 ```bash